The Return of Josey Wales

 The Return of Josey Wales is a 1986 American Western film directed by and starring Michael Parks.
-It is a sequel to Clint Eastwood's 1976 film The Outlaw Josey Wales and was adapted from The Vengeance Trail of Josey Wales, the second novel featuring the Josey Wales character, by Asa Earl Carter.
-The novel was published under Carter's pen name Forrest Carter, which he used to present a false persona involving a claim of Cherokee ancestry.
+It is a sequel to Clint Eastwood's 1976 film The Outlaw Josey Wales and was adapted from The Vengeance Trail of Josey Wales, the second novel featuring the Josey Wales character, written by Asa Earl Carter under the pen name Forrest Carter.

 The Eastwood film had been based on the author's 1973 novel The Rebel Outlaw: Josey Wales.

-Eastwood had planned to adapt The Vengeance Trail of Josey Wales himself as a sequel to his original film, but his project was eventually cancelled.

 Synopsis

 Friends of veteran gunfighter Josey Wales are killed in Mexico by supporters of the executed Mexican Emperor Maximilian.
 Another friend, Pablo, rides to the ranch where Josey, thought to be dead by the United States government after the events of The Outlaw Josey Wales, lives quietly with his wife Laura Lee, their baby son Jamie, her grandmother Sarah, and Lone Wolf and his wife and son.
 After learning of his friends' deaths, Wales travels to Mexico to confront corrupt lawman Captain Jesus Escabedo and get another friend, TenSpot, out of jail.